20 Foods To Naturally Increase Your Brain Power

-A terrific natural source of the omega-3 oil DHA.
-DHA plays a pivotal role in maintaining the health of brain cells and actually helps to stimulate the growth of brain cells in the brain's memory center.
+Sustainably sourced salmon is a terrific natural source of the omega-3 oil DHA, which plays a pivotal role in maintaining the health of brain cells and actually helps to stimulate the growth of brain cells in the brain's memory center.

-Rich in choline, the precursor chemical for acetylcholine, one of the most fundamental neurotransmitters.
-In addition, eggs contain cholesterol, an important component of brain cell membranes as well as serving as a brain-protective antioxidant.
+Eggs are rich in choline, the precursor chemical for acetylcholine, one of the most fundamental neurotransmitters.

 7. Dandelion greens

-Rich in prebiotic fiber, the specific type of fiber that helps nurture the growth of brain supportive gut bacteria.
+These underrated greens are rich in prebiotic fiber, the specific type of fiber that helps nurture the growth of brain-supportive gut bacteria.

-A traditional Korean fermented dish that’s loaded with healthful probiotic bacteria, which promotes brain health.
+The traditional Korean fermented dish is loaded with probiotic bacteria that promote brain health.

-One of the best sources of prebiotic fiber.
-Jicama, also known as Mexican yam, is high in vitamin B6, folate, and vitamin E.
+Jicama, also known as Mexican yam, is high in vitamin B6, folate, and vitamin E. It's one of the best sources of prebiotic fiber out there.

-High in sulfurophane, a chemical that aids in detoxification, reduction of inflammation, and control of damaging free radicals.
+Broccoli is high in sulfurophane, a chemical that aids in detoxification, reduces inflammation, and fights damage from free radicals.

 Like fatty fish, almonds have high levels of brain-healthy omega-3 fatty acids and lots of brain-protecting vitamin E.

-A rich source of zinc, a mineral that plays an important role in memory and overall brain function.
+Pumpkin seeds are a rich source of zinc—a mineral that plays an important role in memory and overall brain function.

 While technically not a food, I had to put it on the list.
 Research shows that everything from cardio to high-intensity interval training can boost memory and protect brain health down the line.
 One recent study found that a steady exercise routine—even one that starts later in life—can cut one's risk of developing dementia nearly in half.